yegor256/blog/_drafts/_future.md

-It's time to answer one of the most popular questions I hear from junior programmers when they meet me at a software conference or online: What is the point of studying [Elegant Objects](https://www.elegantobjects.org) (the new object-oriented paradigm I'm preaching for the last five years) if almost nobody is using it in real projects?
+It's time to answer one of the most popular questions I hear from junior programmers when they meet me at a software conference or online: What is the point of studying [Elegant Objects](https://www.elegantobjects.org) (the new object-oriented paradigm I've been preaching for the last five years) if almost nobody is using it on real projects?
-Why swimming against the current and learning something that may only harm the career, even if it may sound like a sould technical concept?
-Where is the profit of making oneself an outsider?
-Good questions, thanks for them!
+Why swim against the current and learn something that may only harm my career, even if it does seem like a sound technical concept?
+Where is the profit in making myself an outsider?
+These are good questions; thanks for asking them!

 <!--more-->